Equality, diversity and inclusion

 The Equality Diversity and Inclusion strategy at NELFT is an integral part of our compliance to national standards and drivers for fairness and inclusivity.
 Founded on the principle that diversity includes everyone, it supports an open culture that provides opportunities for people to develop their skills and progress their career.

-Under the Equality Act 2010 and Public Sector Equality Duty, NHS organisations must ensure equal treatment of staff in relation to the nine protected characteristics of age, disability, gender reassignment, pregnancy and maternity, marital status, religion or belief, sex, and sexual orientation.
+Under the Equality Act 2010 and Public Sector Equality Duty, NHS organisations must ensure equal treatment of staff in relation to the nine protected characteristics of age, disability, gender reassignment, pregnancy and maternity, marital status, race, religion or belief, sex, and sexual orientation.
 This must be achieved through the following actions:

 - Eliminate discrimination, harassment and victimisation and any other conduct that is prohibited by the Equality Act